 \section{Asymptotics for long-cycle processes}

 We now provide the asymptotic theory for the process defined in equations \eqref{eq:DGP_n}--\eqref{eq:char_roots_n}.
-The theory will be subsequently used for establishing the asymptotic distributions of regression-based statistics involving long-cycle time series.
-It is also required for developing robust and asymptotically valid inference about the cyclical properties of a process.
+The theory will be subsequently used to establish the asymptotic distributions of regression-based statistics involving long-cycle time series.
+It is also necessary to develop robust and asymptotically valid inference about the cyclical properties of a process.

-The specification proposed in equations \eqref{eq:DGP_n}--\eqref{eq:char_roots_n} is akin to the first-order autoregressive local-to-unity root model in \citet{phillips1987towards}.
+The specification proposed in equations \eqref{eq:DGP_n}--\eqref{eq:char_roots_n} is similar to the first-order autoregressive local-to-unity root model in \citet{phillips1987towards}.
 Assuming that a process $\{x_{t}\}$ is generated according to $x_{t} = a_n x_{t-1} + u_t$ with $a_n = \exp(c/n)$, \citet{phillips1987towards} shows that the distribution of $\{x_{t}\}$ can be approximated by an Ornstein-Uhlenbeck diffusion process:

 where

 $r\in[0,1]$, $\floor{x}$ denotes the largest integer less or equal to $x$, $W(\cdot)$ is a standard Brownian motion, $\sigma^2$ denotes the limit of the long-run variance of $\{u_t\}$, ``$\Rightarrow$" denotes the weak convergence of probability measures, and it is assumed that $\{u_t\}$ satisfies a Functional Central Limit Theorem (FCLT).
 Note that the distribution of the Ornstein-Uhlenbeck process $J_c(r)$ depends on the localization parameter $c$.
 In what follows, we build on these insights.